mikalagumbay/Shelved/README.md

 + If you could do it over, what would you change?
   + I would probably begin going to office hours earlier in my debugging process.
 I spent too much time struggling on my own before asking for help.
 + What is the most valuable thing you learned?
   + Error codes are my friend.
-Sometimes clearing the slate and starting from scrath isn't always a bad idea.
+Sometimes clearing the slate and starting from scratch isn't always a bad idea.

+### Mikaela Lagumbay
+Mikela worked on setting up the app and being the integrator.
+She tried to make the app navigation and files more organized and readable and doing documentation.

++ What was the biggest challenge?
+    + Managing pull requests, merges, and documentation.
++ Why was it a challenge?
+    + We were all new to git/github and not everyone followed convention
++ How was the challenge addressed?
+    + I went to the TA and teachers for help and used ChatGPT and the internet to get more comfortable with git.
++ Favorite / most interesting part of this project
+    + Working on the pages.
++If you could do it over, what would you change?
+    + I would try my best to help set up the database quick and start early
++ What is the most valuable thing you learned?
+    + The importance of starting work early and planning.

 ## Conclusion